BlutopiaHub/Blutonium-2.0/README.md

 - Removed custom dispatches for load_extension and unload_extension, previously these custom events were used to cache extension uptimes, but that caching is built into the custom Client class now.

-# PLEASE REPLY WITH ANY BUGS YOU FIND!
+# PLEASE REPORT ANY BUGS YOU FIND!
 Thank you for supporting blutonium!